-For the first time since 2010, container lines posted its first profitable year and one could argue that this achievement will be repeated in 2018 – much to the relief of the sector who can look experience consistency once again.
+For the first time since 2010, container lines posted its first profitable year in 2017 and one could argue that this achievement will be repeated in 2018 – much to the relief of the sector who can look experience consistency once again.

 Although overall demand growth is expected to be lower than 2017, it will still be enough to improve market balance in the sector.
 This unremarkable outlook for the 2018 would ordinarily be a concern but for an industry that has navigated through turbulent times for nearly a decade consisting of record lows of growth and demand, the latest figures are now considered to be a welcome relief and represent the start new and improved era.